Saudi Arabia PDPL Compliance: How to Prepare

 According to Article 20(1) of the PDPL, controllers are obliged to notify the relevant authority if they become aware of a data security breach.
 The executive regulations will specify the conditions under which controllers must inform data subjects of a breach of their personal data.

 However, if the breach is likely to cause significant harm to the individual or their personal data, the controller must promptly notify them of the breach, as outlined in Article 20(2) of the PDPL.
-KSA PDPL executive regulations enforce penalties for disclosure or publication of sensitive personal data that can include imprisonment for up to two years and/or a fine not exceeding SAR 3 million.
+UAE PDPL executive regulations enforce penalties for disclosure or publication of sensitive personal data that can include imprisonment for up to two years and/or a fine not exceeding SAR 3 million.

 The penalty in relation to violations of the data transfer provision in Article 29 of the PDPL may result in imprisonment for up to one year and/or a fine not exceeding SAR 1,000,000.
 For violations of other provisions of the PDPL, penalties are limited to a warning notice or a fine not exceeding SAR 5,000,000.